• Skip to primary navigation

 You are here: Home / Modern Marketing Strategies

-Marketing elects politicians, destroys governments, creates leverage and disrupts the status quo.
+Marketing elects politicians, destroys governments, creates conversation and disrupts the status quo.

-In simple terms, marketing is telling a story about what you can offer and making it spread.
+In simple terms, marketing is talking to your ideal customer and telling the story of what you offer.

 Selling your products/services depends on positioning your business in the right place, at the right time, at the right price.

-Marketing used to be about broadcast style advertising… which is expensive and no longer as impressive.
+Marketing used to be about broadcast style advertising… which is expensive and no longer as viable.

 Today, it is about engaging with your audience through stories that resonate and travel.